 USC International Academy’s teaching methods put you, the student, in the center of the learning process.
 Through a contextualized curriculum and collaborative approach, you will develop comprehensive English language skills to prepare you for success in the university classroom and global marketplace.

 Unlike other leading ESL programs, USC International Academy’s skill-based courses focus on the learning environment as much as actual instruction.
-Infusing technology and innovative practices into all lessons and activities, the Academy’s expert faculty create a unique learning environment that promotes academic excellence, peer collaboration, and personal growth.
+Infusing technology and innovative practices into all lessons and activities, the Academy’s expert teachers create a unique learning environment that promotes academic excellence, peer collaboration, and personal growth.

 Levels of Instruction: